tdrose01/EHR-ENG2/README.md

 - JavaScript follows camelCase convention
 - CSS uses Tailwind utility classes
 - Follows ESLint configuration
-- Phone numbers are stored as digits and formatted to `(XXX)-XXX-XXXX` in the UI
+- Phone numbers are stored as digits and formatted to `(XXX)-XXX-XXXX` in forms and patient details
 - Dashboard header text uses `dark:text-gray-200` for better readability
 - Input fields in the Add Patient form now use `text-gray-800` and `dark:text-gray-100` to improve readability